 What if you find yourself unemployed despite completing the job-search process?
 App Academy waives your ISA.
 The way App Academy’s ISA is structured is precisely why it’s become the most popular among its financing options.

 For one, the ISA eliminates the income or credit score requirement.
 Translation: it’s open to anyone regardless of how much you have in your bank account.
-Secondly, it puts forward a less risky option for the debt-averse.
+Secondly, while it still incurs debts, it puts forward a less risky option for the debt-averse.
 Lastly, it reflects the bootcamp’s commitment to setting its students up for success.
 If you don’t earn, the bootcamp doesn’t either.